NBC News reports that America’s Republican Party finds itself in two binds.

 Worse, many conservatives who should have known better have helped convince voters that any conservative politician who engages in the norms of democratic compromise is a traitor to the cause.

-Mona Charen, a conservative columnist, has blamed right-wing opinionmakers who “have ceaselessly promoted the false narrative that the Republican ‘grassroots’ have been betrayed by the Republican leadership in Washington.”
+Mona Charen, a conservative columnist, blames right-wing opinionmakers who “have ceaselessly promoted the false narrative that the Republican ‘grassroots’ have been betrayed by the Republican leadership in Washington.”

 “There has been a flavor of ‘stabbed in the back’ to these accusations,” she said.